 State Council of Defense for Oregon

-World War I presented challenges existing state agencies were not well equipped to meet.
+World War I presented challenges state agencies were not well equipped to meet.
 Certainly, the Oregon National Guard played a central role in the state's response to war.
 But there were legal and practical limits to its powers.
-Oregon needed the ability to address a wide range of home front issues with speed and flexibility, unencumbered by the status quo and engrained institutional barriers.
+Oregon needed the ability to address home front issues with speed and flexibility, unencumbered by the status quo and engrained institutional barriers.

 Rising to the Times